thewizardplusplus/image-preparer/README.md

     - via the `advpng` tool from the [AdvanceCOMP](http://www.advancemame.it/) project;
   - in JPEG format:
     - via the [jpegoptim](https://github.com/tjko/jpegoptim) tool;
+- the mode without processing of images, only with search of them and check of their size;
 - logging of image changes:
   - logging of an image number and name at the beginning of processing;
   - logging of a change of an image resolution on resizing;